indiana-nikel/templateGit/README.md

 ## Usage

-Copy and paste the files into a directory of your choice.
+Copy and paste the files in the `admin_docs/` directory into a repository of your choice.
 The only file that needs manual input is to change the [gitignore](gitignore.md) file.
-Rename this file from `gitignore.md` to `.gitignore` for Github to recognize the ignored file extensions.
+Rename this file from `gitignore.md` to `.gitignore` for Github to recognize the ignored file extensions and delete the original file as it is no longer needed.

 ### Files